-Delegation to the Chair and Vice-Chair of the Authority

-- 1. The Chair (and in their absence, the Vice-Chair) will sign orders for the payment of money by the county councils jointly with the CEO. - 2.
+- Delegation to the Chair and Vice-Chair of the Authority The Chair (and in their absence, the Vice-Chair) will sign orders for the payment of - and the chain (and in their abcence), the vise chain) will eight class for the payment money by the county councils jointly with the CEO.
 The Chair will act as a cheque signatory (as one of 2 required signatories as approved by the full Authority).